erduotong/nuitka-doc-zh/helper/--help/output.md

 ```
 When signing on macOS, by default an ad-hoc identify will be used, but with
 this option your get to specify another identity to use.
 The signing of code is
 now mandatory on macOS and cannot be disabled.
+Use "auto" to detect your only
-Default "ad-hoc" if not given.
+identity installed.
+Default "ad- hoc" if not given.
 ```
 中文简介:
 ```